-The world around us has been altered by the digital revolution.
+The digital revolution has altered the world around us.
 Do you have a plan in place for implementing digital transformation?
-As a Microsoft Dynamics NAV client, you must shift to Dynamics 365 Business Central as one of the most critical organizational changes.
+As a Microsoft Dynamics NAV client, you must shift to Dynamics 365 Business Central as one of the most critical organisational changes.

 To achieve your digital transformation goals, you need to use the power of the Cloud and the power of Data and AI.
-When it comes to this change, it isn’t about adding new features and functionalities to software progressively.
-Customer experiences, product and service transformation, staff empowerment, and operational efficiency are all part of the equation.
+When it comes to this change, it isn’t about progressively adding new features and functionalities to software.
+Customer experiences, product and service transformation, staff empowerment, and operational efficiency are part of the equation.

-However, upgrading Dynamics NAV to Business Central comes with certain problems, which we’ll go through in this blog post.
+However, upgrading Dynamics NAV to Business Central comes with certain problems, which we’ll discuss in this blog post.

 Dynamics NAV to Business Central Upgrade Considerations

 Customers need to know which version of NAV they are using.
 While upgrading from any version of Dynamics NAV is feasible, it is easier and more cost-effective if clients remain relevant.
 For clients who have been using the software for more than three revisions, they are likely to need a big upgrade.

 Another key benefit of regular updates is that they improve the quality of the information.
 Each upgrade will take longer if your clients only upgrade once a year or so.
 Customers would miss out on included features that may have saved them money if they don’t upgrade some changes between versions.

 When it comes to cloud-based business administration, Microsoft Dynamics 365 Business Central is an excellent choice.
 Before Microsoft Dynamics 365 Business Central, built on Dynamics NAV 2018 functionality and includes significant upgrades, Dynamics NAV was known as Microsoft Dynamics NAV.
 The following features have been added to Business Central in its most recent iteration:

 - Invigorate Your Financial Controls.

 - The user interface is simple and easy to use.